Attitude (magazine): Content

+Covers

-Cover starsAttitude features a mixture of gay and straight cover stars.
+Attitude features a mixture of gay and straight cover stars.
 As of February 2017, Attitude had published 280 issues with more than 300 covers.
 More than half of the cover stars have been gay.
 The longest stretch straight celebrities have not appeared on the cover is three months.
 Then-Editor Matthew Todd previously suggested there were not enough famous gay people to have them on the cover constantly and has made a point of putting celebrities on the cover such as Beth Ditto (first lesbian woman on an Attitude cover) and Kele Okereke (first black gay man on an Attitude cover).

 In 2016, Prince William became the first member of the British royal family to appear on the cover of a gay magazine when he appeared on the cover of the July issue of Attitude; in the cover story, he also became the first British royal to openly condemn the bullying of the gay community.

 In the January 2020 issue, Yasmin Benoit and Anick Soni became the first asexual and intersex people on cover of Attitude respectively.

+History

+Attitude began publication in 1994 as part of the Northern & Shell group owned by Richard Desmond.
+Attitude was founded by a straight couple, Tim Nicholson and Jane Phillips, with gay writers Paul Burston and Pas Paschali.

+In 2004, Attitude bought by Simon Robinson, who then formed Remnant Media.
+In 2008, Attitude and other Remnant titles were bought by Trojan.
+Attitude was acquired in September 2016 by Stream Publishing.

+Notable interviews

+Tony Blair gave the first interview a serving Prime Minister has ever given a gay publication in May 2005.
+He gave his second ever gay press interview to mark Attitudes 15th birthday in May 2009.
+In the 2009 interview, Blair questioned the Pope's attitude towards homosexuality, arguing that religious leaders must start "rethinking" the issue.